Sustainability Series

 Week 2: Lower carbon concrete technology

-Week 2 of the Sustainability Series focuses on the many current, evolving and innovative ways to reduce the impact of concrete through its specification and design of reinforcement.
+Week 2 of the Sustainability Series focuses on the many current, evolving and innovative ways to reduce the impact of concrete through its specification, as well as the design of reinforcement.
 Guidance is provided on the range of opportunities now available to achieve lower carbon concretes through concrete standards.
 We present some of the latest research and industry activity for further development of lower carbon concrete, particularly related to the use of supplementary cementitious materials (SCMs).
 We also draw attention to some of the wide range of innovation taking place in cement and concrete technology, expanding the potential opportunities for lower carbon concrete.

 __________________________________________________________________